crowsonkb/deep_dream/README.md

 deep_dream
 ==========

 An implementation of the Deep Dream image processing algorithm which is able to process large (wallpaper-sized) images despite GPU or main memory limits.
+It is also able to use multiple processes to take advantage of several CPUs and/or GPUs.

+This implementation of Deep Dream is able to divide the gradient ascent step into tiles if a too-large image is being processed.
+By default, any image larger than 512x512 will be divided into tiles no larger than 512x512.
+The tile seams are obscured by applying a random shift on each gradient ascent step (this also greatly improves the image quality by summing over the translation dependence inherent to the neural network architecture).
+Further, several tiles can be processed simultaneously on machines with more than one compute device (CPU or GPU).

 1. [Example](#example)
 1. [CNN.dream_guided() example](#cnndream_guided-example)